Bystander (magazine)

-The Bystander was a British weekly tabloid magazine that featured reviews, topical drawings, cartoons and short stories.
-Published from Fleet Street, it was established in 1903 by George Holt Thomas.
+The Bystander was a British weekly tabloid magazine including reviews, topical drawings, cartoons and short stories.
+Published from Fleet Street, it was started in 1903 by George Holt Thomas.
 Its first editor, William Comyns Beaumont, later edited the magazine again from 1928 to 1932.

-It was notably popular during World War I for its publication of the "Old Bill" cartoons by Bruce Bairnsfather.
-The magazine also employed many notable artists including H. M. Bateman, W. Heath Robinson, Howard Elcock, Helen McKie, Arthur Watts, Will Owen, Edmund Blampied and L. R. Brightwell.
+It was popular during World War I for its publication of the "Old Bill" cartoons by Bruce Bairnsfather.
+The magazine also employed artists including H. M. Bateman, W. Heath Robinson, Howard Elcock, Helen McKie, Arthur Watts, Will Owen, Edmund Blampied and L. R. Brightwell.

-It also published some of the earliest stories of Daphne du Maurier (Beaumont's niece), as well as short stories by Saki, including "Filboid Studge, the Story of a Mouse that Helped".
+It published some of the earliest stories of Daphne du Maurier (Beaumont's niece), as well as short stories by Saki, including "Filboid Studge, the Story of a Mouse that Helped".

 The magazine ran until 1940, when it merged with The Tatler (titled Tatler & Bystander until 1968).